facebookresearch/moco-v3/README.md

 ### Reference Setups

+#### ResNet-50

-For longer pre-trainings with ResNet-50, we find the following hyper-parameters work well:
+For longer pre-trainings with ResNet-50, we find the following hyper-parameters work well (expected performance in the last column, will update logs/pre-trained models soon):

 <table><tbody>
 <!-- START TABLE -->
 <!-- TABLE HEADER -->